Get instant support with our search!

-If you notice in your Reporting section that your 'click rate' is high, or higher than you had expected it to be, we have some written guidance on ways to help lower it, while still keeping staff aware of the threat.
+Within Reporting, if you notice that your 'click rate' is high, or higher than you had expected it to be, we have some guidance on ways to help lower it, while still keeping staff aware of the threat.

 1. Run monthly phishing simulations